Helen M. Roe: Career

 In 1926 her parents needed her and she returned home.
 In 1926, she became the County Librarian in Laois.
 While working as a librarian Roe was able to study further and, as a rare person with a car, she toured sites and visited schools.
 One result of her presentations to schools was to inspire Ireland’s first female archaeologist, Ellen Prendergast.
 In 1940 Roe retired from the library and moved to Dublin where she was able to buy a house and garden.
 Apart from her antiquarian work she was a regular supporter of charities and was honorary secretary of The Queen's County Protestant Orphan's Society and actively involved in The Dublin University Mission to Chota Nagpur, India.

 Roe became a regular contributor to various journals and newspapers including Journal of the Royal Society of Antiquaries of Ireland, An Leabharlann, Béaloideas, Seanchas Ard Mhacha, Carloviana, the Irish Press and the Leinster Express.
 From 1965 until 1968 Roe served as the president of the Royal Society of Antiquaries of Ireland, first woman to be elected.
 She was elected to be a member of the Royal Irish Academy in 1984.

+Roe was a member of Kilkenny Archaeological Society from 1959 to 1987 and an honorary life member since 1966.
+She gave several lectures and talks to the Society starting on 23 August 1953 with a talk about the high crosses of Ossory, with talks in the following years about the high crosses of Castledermot and Moone on 11 July 1954 and the high crosses of Graiguenamanagh and Ullard on 28 August 1955.
+Other talks were about Termonfeckin and surrounding country in May 1957 during a four-day outing of the Society and "Ireland's Golden Age" in October 1959.
+She published in the Society's annual journal Old Kilkenny Review up to 1983 (see bibliography).

 Roe continued touring and lecturing into her nineties.

-She lived at Oak House, Sussex Road, Dublin and was buried at St. Peter's Churchyard, Mountrath, County Laois, Ireland.
 The RSAI have an annual lecture in her honour and have named one of their lecture rooms after her.

+A roundabout in Portlaoise is named after her.